Cheapest cruise lines for Caribbean cruises – 13 lines ranked by price

 13 Caribbean cruise lines ranked by price

 If you want to leave from one of the Florida ports near a major airport, Carnival Cruise Lines is the low-price leader.
-The 7-night cruise is on the Carnival Valor, which carries a “Heroes and Heroics” theme and can carry 2,974 passengers.
-Since flying to New Orleans is usually more expensive than flying to Miami, these are actually a better deal for most people.
+The 7-night cruise is on the Carnival Glory, which is now based year-round in Miami and can carry 2,974 passengers.

 Carnival and its “Fun Ships” slogan are very popular with first-time cruise passengers, and especially younger people and families, primarily from the United States and Canada.